ms-iot/content/IBoughtAGalileo.md

 Please follow the [Intel's Getting Started Guide](https://communities.intel.com/docs/DOC-22796){:target="_blank"}.
 Once you've followed the firmware update instructions, you do not need to continue following the Getting Started guide as the instructions do not apply to Microsoft Windows running on the Intel Galileo board.

-NOTE:
+**NOTE:**
-: When extracting the Intel Galileo package, please extract into the root of your drive.
+: When extracting the Intel Galileo package, please extract into the root of your drive and make sure that the path does not contain spaces.

 # Write Windows to the microSD card
 * Format the microSD card with the Fat32 file system.